Excluding Parameters From a Scan

 - Click Save.

-How to Specify all GET or POST Parameters in a Scan
+How to Specify all POST, GET and COOKIE Parameters in a Scan

 You can exclude all parameters for a specific HTTP verb (for example, the POST verb).